A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality

-With an upgrade known as the Merge~\cite{ethmerge} in 2022, Ethereum has transitioned from a PoW consensus, which is energy intensive, to a PoS mechanism.
-The Proposer Builder Separation (PBS) mechanism has been proposed as an important development after the Merge~\cite{ethereum-proposer-builder-separation}.
-The traditional role of validators, formerly known as miners, is divided into separate entities: MEV-Boost builders and proposers~\cite{buterin2021proposer, buterin2021state}.
+Layer-2 rollups periodically publish compressed cryptographic proofs to the Ethereum mainnet, thereby inheriting its security and finalizing transactions. \autoref{fig:ethereum_pbs} illustrates the current architecture of Ethereum.
+The Proposer Builder Separation (PBS) mechanism splits the role of validators (aka miners) into separate entities: MEV-Boost builders and proposers~\cite{buterin2021proposer, buterin2021state}.
 MEV-Boost builders are responsible for block construction.
-They select transactions from public mempool~\cite{tx2024ethereum} or private channels~\cite{wang2025private}.
+They select transactions from the public mempool~\cite{tx2024ethereum} or private channels~\cite{wang2025private}.
 The constructed blocks are then forwarded to proposers, accompanied by fee commitments offered by the builders.
 Proposers endorse the block with the highest fee for the finalization of the blockchain.

 Currently, it is optional for Ethereum validators to participate in PBS~\cite{toni2024blobs}.
-Validators who opt not to use PBS and instead build blocks independently are known as Vanilla builders.
-Vanilla builders receive no private transactions because they are not specialized in block building tasks.
+Validators who opt not to adopt the PBS framework and instead build blocks independently are known as Vanilla builders.
+Vanilla builders receive no private transactions as they are not specialized in block building.
 They complete both block building and validation tasks simultaneously and currently account for 10\% of all builders in the network~\cite{toni2023mevboostpics}.

-\autoref{fig:ethereum_pbs} illustrates the current architecture of Ethereum.
-MEV-boost builders receive transactions from both the public mempool and private channels, whereas Vanilla builders rely solely on the public mempool.
-Despite differing transaction intake mechanisms, both types of builders contribute to the same outcome --- a competitive blockspace market in which users bid for faster inclusion by offering higher priority fees~\cite{liu2022empirical}.
-Users seeking expedited confirmation increase their priority fees, while those with lower urgency accept longer delays by paying only the base fee.